 Go snowshoeing or cross country skiing

-While we can't predict the weather, Manitoba nearly always has snow in December which makes it a great month to start with winter activities like snowshoeing and cross-country skiing.
+While we can't predict the weather, Manitoba almost always has snow in December which makes it a great month to start with winter activities like snowshoeing and cross-country skiing.
 For snowshoeing, there are many lodges and resorts throughout the province that rent gear, including FortWhyte Alive right here in Winnipeg.
 If you need to rent cross-country skis, the Windsor Park Nordic Centre is a great place to start.
 For those with their own gear, there's a number of amazing cross-country ski trails to explore - the Pumpkin Creek Ski Club looks particularly cute!

 Shop at a holiday market

 Twinkling lights and festive spirit makes this time of year special as is, but even more so if you're spending it with someone you love.
 Take a day to finish some of your holiday shopping at a market - there are a ton to choose from throughout the province, and we put together a list every September that details upcoming sales from the fall through to December.
-Until then, take a look at last year's list so that you have an idea of what to expect (annual sales tend to fall on the same weekend each year).

 Kiss under the lights